 A student may be retained when she/he has, in the opinion of the professional staff, failed to achieve the instructed objectives set forth at the current grade level.
 (See Board Policy 5410).

-Children are placed in a classroom on the basis of gender, race, ability, space and grade.
-The teachers, as well as administration, determine the placement of students.
+Children are placed in a classroom on the based on of gender, race, ability, space and grade.
+The teachers, as well as the administration, determine the placement of students.
 Once placement assignments are complete students will be invited to participate in a school-wide transition day to meet their new teacher(s) and classmates.
 Changes to classroom assignments will not be granted once the placement process is complete.
 We kindly ask parents to "trust the process!"

 Fees and Fines

 Each family with children in the Cincinnati Public Schools is asked to pay an instructional fee to help cover consumable classroom materials.
 The fee varies based on income, the number of children in school and grade levels.
 Parents will receive a letter explaining this policy during the first week of school.

 All fees must be paid in cash or with a money order.
 Sorry, but we cannot accept checks.
 Please send any money in an envelope marked with your child's name, room number and the purpose of the payment.
 Children will be given a receipt.

 Fines are charged when students lose or damage any library or textbook that is assigned to them.
 The amount varies according to the original cost of the book, the condition, age and the extent of the damage.
 Student progress reports will be withheld for the nonpayment of instructional fees and book fines at the end of the fourth quarter.
 Fees that accumulate over the years will continue to be charged to students.
 Records will not be released until fees are paid in full.